 Hitachi ID Identity Manager supports these scenarios with a number of key features:

-- User profile attributes contain identity attributes, which may include termination status.
+- User profiles contain identity attributes, which normally include termination status.

-- Identity attributes are subject to ACLs.
-For example, users may not be able to see their termination status, even if it is set before they leave.
+- Identity attributes are subject to access controls.
+For example, users normally cannot see their own scheduled termination date, even if it is set before they leave.

-- User profiles can be retained indefinitely.
-This in particular is supported by the Hitachi ID Systems licensing model, which does not charge for users who are (a) gone and (b) no longer have login IDs on any integrated target system.
-In other words, "empty profiles" are free.
+- User profiles can (and should) be retained indefinitely.
+This is supported by the Hitachi ID Systems licensing model, which does not charge for users who are (a) gone and (b) no longer have login IDs on any integrated target system.
+In other words, "empty profiles" are no-cost.